phenogit/phenogit.github.io/kit-korner-notes.markdown

     1D-(X)-1H-(P);
    -??
         1S: Show 3-card spade support.
-        Other bids are exactly as if partner had bid a natural 1♠.
+        Other bids are exactly as if partner had bid a natural 1S.

+    Transfer to 3N Over 1 Major Overcall of 1D Opener The transfer call is always 3C.

     Forcing pass doesn't show extra strength.
     All it shows is more of an offensive orentation.